garyGitgit/garyGitgit.github.io/pages/projects.md

 <h4>Contribution</h4>
 <p>
 <ul>
-    <li>Develop a frontend and backend to store and retrieve sleep and respiration data</li>
+    <li>Develop a frontend and backend of a web page to store and monitor sleep and respiration data</li>
     <li>Run stress tests for servers</li>
 </ul>
 </p>